leroyjvargis/workflows/README.md

-# workflows
+# Workflows
-Test the github action workflow for automation PR processes
+Test the Github Action workflow for automation PR processes.